doctrine/dbal/docs/en/reference/configuration.rst

 -  ``instancename`` (string): Optional parameter, complete whether to add the INSTANCE_NAME parameter in the connection.
 It is generally used to connect to an Oracle RAC server to select the name of a particular instance.

-Complete connection descriptors are also supported.
-You only need to provide the following parameter, and none of the above:
-- ``connectstring`` (string): Complete Easy Connect connection descriptor, see https://docs.oracle.com/cd/E11882_01/network.112/e41945/naming.htm.
+-  ``connectstring`` (string): Complete Easy Connect connection descriptor, see https://docs.oracle.com/database/121/NETAG/naming.htm.
+When using this option, you will still need to provide the ``user`` and ``password` parameters, but the other parameters will no longer be used.
+Note that when using this parameter, the `getHost` and `getPort` methods from `Doctrine\DBAL\Connection` will no longer function as expected.

 pdo\_sqlsrv / sqlsrv
 ^^^^^^^^^^^^^^^^^^^^